harshitachhangani/SwasthSakhi/README.md

 ---

 ## Dashboard
-This is the place where **Shewinner** can excess the extra features and can get all the cummilative features and feedback at one place only with just a single click.
+This is the place where **SwasthSakhiner** can excess the extra features and can get all the cummilative features and feedback at one place only with just a single click.

 ![image](https://user-images.githubusercontent.com/86917304/211191115-933a9ca5-3c04-405e-b236-fab6d3bff685.png)